An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Introduction

 After Quillen and other mathematicians' work, algebraic K-groups are extended to higher degrees and the higher (equivariant) algebraic K-groups of $X$ are defined as the higher homotopy groups of the K-theory space associated to the category of (equivariant) locally free coherent sheaves on $X$.
 There are many methods to construct this ``K-theory space", but no matter which construction we choose, the tensor product of locally free coherent sheaves always induces a graded ring structure on $K_\bullet(X,g)$.
 In particular, each $K_m(X,g)$ is a $K_0(X,g)$-module.
 Moreover, the functor $K_\bullet(\cdot,g)$ is again covariant with respect to equivariant proper morphisms.
 Then, for any $m\geq 1$, the following diagram for higher algebraic K-groups which is similar to (\ref{c1}) does make sense:

 The commutativity of diagram (\ref{c2}), which is named the Lefschetz-Riemann-Roch theorem for higher equivariant algebraic K-theory, was proved by B. K\"{o}ck in \cite{Ko1}.
-The main guarantee is an excess intersection formula whose proof also relies on the deformation to the normal cone construction.
-Moreover, it's worth indicating that the commutative diagram (\ref{c2}), combined with the Gillet's Riemann-Roch theorem for higher algebraic K-theory (cf. \cite{Gi}), deduces a higher Lefschetz trace formula.
+The main ingredient is an excess intersection formula whose proof also relies on the deformation to the normal cone construction.
+Moreover, it's worth indicating that the commutative diagram (\ref{c2}), combined with the Gillet's Riemann-Roch theorem for higher algebraic K-theory (cf. \cite{Gi}), implies a higher Lefschetz trace formula.

-In the field of arithmetic geometry, one considers those noetherian and separated schemes $f: X\to {\rm Spec}\mathbb{Z}$ over the ring of integers (actually over even slightly more general rings).
-In this context, an analogue of the commutative diagram (\ref{c1}) is possible to produce, by endowing $X$ with an action of the diagonalisable group scheme $\mu_n={\rm Spec}(\mathbb{Z}[\mathbb{Z}/{n\mathbb{Z}}])$ of $n$-th roots of unity rather than with the action of an automorphism of order $n$.
+In the field of arithmetic geometry, one considers those noetherian and separated schemes $f: X\to {\rm Spec}(\mathbb{Z})$ over the ring of integers (actually over any excellent regular noetherian domain).
+In this context, it is possible to produce an analogue of the commutative diagram (\ref{c1}), by endowing $X$ with an action of the diagonalisable group scheme $\mu_n={\rm Spec}(\mathbb{Z}[\mathbb{Z}/{n\mathbb{Z}}])$ of $n$-th roots of unity rather than with the action of an automorphism of order $n$.
+Here, a $\mu_n$-action on $X$ is a morphism of schemes $m_X: \mu_n\times X\to X$ which satisfies the usual associativity property.
 The reason for this choice is that the fixed point subscheme $X_{\mu_n}$ of a regular scheme $X$ equipped with an action of $\mu_n$ is still regular and the natural inclusion $i_X: X_{\mu_n}\hookrightarrow X$ is a regular immersion, while the fixed point subscheme of a regular scheme under an automorphism of order $n$ can be very singular over the fibres lying above the primes dividing $n$.
-Under this situation, Baum-Fulton-Quart's method still works, so that the commutative diagram (\ref{c1}) holds for $\mu_n$-eqivariant schemes over $\mathbb{Z}$.
+By a $\mu_n$-equivariant coherent sheaf $F$ on $X$, we understand a coherent $\mathcal{O}_X$-module $F$ together with an isomorphism